fijsh/hw-charge-optimizer/README.md

 - Automatic retrieval of Zonneplan dynamic tariffs
 - Smart scheduling for Homewizard battery charging
-- Support for multiple Homewizard batteries (only tested with one battery, since I only have one)
+- Support for multiple Homewizard batteries
 - Configurable thresholds and parameters
 - Runs as a background service on for example a Raspberry Pi
 - Automatic restart on reboot when configured as a service